wp-plugins/powr-tumblr-feed/readme.txt

 <br>
 = Upgrade to POWr Premium ($3.99)/month and: =
 * Eliminate all POWr logos and watermarks
-* Faster update times keep your content current.
+* Up to 5 Accounts - add and display up to 5 different Tumblr accounts.
-* Add and display up to 5 different accounts.
+* Faster Updates - faster update times keep your content fresh.
 * Boost plugin load speeds
 * Receive premium POWr support
 * Support the development of other great plugins